dbohdan/pago/README.md

 ![Screenshot of the editor in a terminal showing a TOML entry.
 The TOML entry has a password "hunter2" and a test TOTP URL.](editor.svg)

-The editor is implemented as a text area from the [tview](https://github.com/rivo/tview) library.
+The editor is implemented using a text area from the [tview](https://github.com/rivo/tview) library.
 It has the following key bindings:

 #### Session